vBlank7477/Actions_a1to5x/README.md

-# Port ROM Mi A1 (Tissot) to Mi 5x (Tiffany)
+# Port ROM Mi A1 (Tissot) to Mi 5x (Tiffany): IMG Files Method (No Payload.bin)
- This fork ONLY WORK with roms that have boot.img system.img and vendor.img in the rom of A1

- Dont use with roms with payload.bin (check the files you gonna port)
+ This fork has been updated to port ROMs from the Mi A1 (Tissot) to Mi 5x (Tiffany) that contain the boot.img, system.img, and vendor.img files.
+It is no longer compatible with ROMs that use the payload.bin file.

 **How to use a1to5x to convert a1 package into 5x usable flash package**